ruediger/help.github.com/_posts/2009-09-09-removing-sensitive-data.markdown

 Purge the file from your repo
 -----------------------------

 Now that the password is changed, you want to remove the file from history and add it to the `.gitignore` to ensure it is not accidentally re-committed.
-For our examples, we're going to remove `Rakefile` from the "GitHub gem":http://github.com/defunkt/github-gem repo.
+For our examples, we're going to remove `Rakefile` from the [GitHub gem](http://github.com/defunkt/github-gem) repo.

     tekkub@iSenberg ~/tmp master*
     $ git clone git@github.com:defunkt/github-gem.git